rmrk-team/evm/docs/implementations/RMRKExternalEquipImpl.md

 function getResourceMetaForToken(uint256 tokenId, uint64 resourceIndex) external view returns (string)
 ```

-Used to fetch the resource data of the specified token&#39;s active resource with the given index.
+Used to fetch the resource metadata of the specified token&#39;s active resource with the given index.

 *Resources are stored by reference mapping `_resources[resourceId]`.Can be overriden to implement enumerate, fallback or other custom logic.*